jaffaszt/CodeEngineWorkshop/workshop/README.md

 <!---   # Go to the Labs --->
 <!---  First run the setup steps then go to Exercise 1 --->
 <!---  [access to IBM OpenLabs for Code Engine]( https://developer.ibm.com/openlabs/fs2021-codeengine) --->
+# Get xxx for Code Engine
+Please go to:
+https://code-engine-workshop.mybluemix.net> with the password of `cerocks`

+Please note that we have a cron job that deletes any project that is older then 24-72 hours, so this is designed for short term learning.

 # Login to IBMCLOUD